adembudak/CMakeForImGui/README.md

 cmake --build build --config Release cmake --install build --config Release
 ```
 The commands above assume the dependencies of the backend are installed on host system.
-One can visit the project used by backend and get the source and then follow the build instructions.
+One can visit the project site of used backend and get the source and then follow the build instructions.
 Another option is using a package
 manager.
 There are several ways to manage dependencies of and build C++ software.
 This repository used [vcpkg](https://vcpkg.io/en) for running code on GitHub workflow.
-If your package manager of choice is also vcpkg, there is a vcpkg.json file in .github/workflows, so above commands should be:
+If your package manager of choice is vcpkg, a vcpkg.json file lists dependencies present in .github/workflows/, so configure command can be:

 ```cmake
 cmake -G "Ninja Multi-Config" -D VCPKG_MANIFEST_MODE=ON -D VCPKG_MANIFEST_DIR=.github/workflows -D IMGUI_SOURCE_DIR=imgui -S . -B build --toolchain $VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake